Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 )

-Guarantees valid JSON.
-Structured Outputs (newer, GPT-4o+) goes further with strict JSON Schema.
+JSON mode guarantees valid JSON.
+Structured Outputs (GPT-4o+) goes further with strict JSON Schema and inline validation.

 GPT-4o $5 $15 88.7